robertmaxwilliams/max-website/bio.md

 During my Sophomore year, I assisted the bioinformatics lab with some data tasks, neural network programming in Keras, and typesetting their paper in Latex, word, and then Latex again.
-I made several figures programmatically using Latex's tikz package, which was fun.
+I made several figures programmatically using Latex's Tikz package, which was fun.
 I also got very good at typesetting formulas.
 The final version of the paper is [here](https://ir.library.louisville.edu/cgi/viewcontent.cgi?article=4082&context=etd).